Gogistics/prj-envoy-v1/README.md

 ```

-3. Build API app in Golang
+3. Develop and build API app in Golang
 ```sh
 # create a git repo. in cloud and come back to the project root to init Golang mod
 $ go mod init github.com/Gogistics/prj-envoy-v1